-CRS is included as part of Cardiff School of Art and Design’s MA (Art & Design), MDes, MFA, MPhil and PhD programmes.
-It can also be taken as a stand-alone programme in preparation for writing a research application or a professional intervention project.
-It runs from October to January and is normally taught on a Wednesday but can be taken via the University’s virtual learning environment at any time in the academic year.
+CRS is included as part of Cardiff School of Art and Design’s MA (Art & Design), MPhil and PhD programmes.
+It can also be taken as a stand-alone programme in preparation for writing a research application.
+It is taught over two intensive weekends in October and November in Cardiff, with one-to-one tutorials available from October to January.
 The fee for the stand-alone programme is one third of the fee for one year on a full-time research degree programme.
 See Fees for more information.

 Postgraduate Certificate in Research Skills: Art and Design Programme Handbook.
 This describes the aims, objectives and content of the programme, and sets out key points of academic, regulatory and practical information.
 It also contains the following.
 Download the Programme Handbook here:

 - • An essay writing and presentation guide

 - • A guide to referencing

 - • Exemplar research proposals

 For entry to CRS you must have a good honours degree, and/or equivalent professional standing or experience in an art and design discipline, or a discipline associated with their programme of study.
 To apply for a place on CRS, follow the procedure for research degree applications.
 In the section where it asks for your research proposal, please describe your reasons for wanting to take the CRS programme and give an outline of the professional or research project you wish to develop.